Matrix recursion for positive characteristic diagrammatic Soergel bimodules for affine Weyl groups: The category D(p|star)

 \end{thm}

 \begin{proof} First we determine the effect of partially standardizing an mrex move.
-We already know that projectors placed on the top of an ordinary solid braid (i.e.~one only involving $\Ss$-generators) ``propagate'' through the braid:

-Doing the same thing to a $p$-affine braid results in a standard morphism, plus some inclusions on the bottom:

-Finally if the candles of a braid-like menorah are standardized then the resulting morphism is just the identity tensored with a standard morphism:
+Projectors placed on top of a braid ``propagate'' through the braid (cf.~\cite[(5.28)]{ew-soergelcalc}): \unskip If we place projectors on a braid-like menorah then the resulting morphism is just the composition of several projectors and an $\epsilon$-basic standard morphism, e.g.~

 Similarly, using the Jones--Wenzl relations we can ``pull'' a dot placed on the top of an ordinary braid or a $p$-affine braid through the braid to get a rex move on a smaller expression, plus a dot on the bottom.
-The same is true for dots on the shamash or the handle of a braid-like menorah, as long as all the candles are standardized.
+The same is true for dots on a braid-like menorah.

-Next we try partially standardizing the maps $\phi_i$ above.
+Next we observe the effects of partially standardizing the maps $\phi_i$ above.
+Fix some $\seq{e} \in [\expr{x}]$.
 As in Figure~\ref{fig:pastLL}, boxes labeled ``rex'' are rex moves between two ordinary reduced expressions, boxes labeled ``mrex'' are mrex moves between two reduced $(p|1)$-expressions, and boxes labeled ``std'' are basic standard diagrams to a standard bimodule corresponding to some reduced expression.
+We will show that in each case, we get either a partially standardized verson of one of the four maps used for defining ordinary light leaves \cite[Figure~2]{ew-soergelcalc}, or a linear combination of such maps.

 When $i$ is an indeterminate index with decoration $\upseq$, we can easily show that the partially standardized version of $\phi_i$ is nearly the same as that in the ordinary case.
-For example, when $i$ is of decorated type $\upseq 1$ we have
+For example, when $i$ is of decorated type $\upseq 1$ we have The calculation for $\upseq 0$ is similar.